LEQO-Framework/leqo-backend/docs/usage/annotations.rst

        These qubits serve as the entry points for quantum states passed between snippets and may be in arbitrary or entangled states.
    * - Clean Ancilla
-     - A qubit declared in the current snippet without any annotation.
+     - A qubit declared in the current snippet without any annotation, that has already been initialized to ``|0⟩`` outside the snippet.
-       It is initialized to ``|0⟩`` and can serve as clean temporary workspace or be used to introduce a working qubit intended to pass information to other snippets as a Linking Qubit.
+       It can serve as clean temporary workspace or be used to introduce a working qubit intended to pass information to other snippets as a Linking Qubit.
    * - Dirty Ancilla
      - A qubit used for temporary computation that may be entangled or hold an unknown state.